 top of page

-St Kilda Tales was first presented by Ranters Theatre at the Malthouse in 2001 as part of the Centenary of Federation Festival.
+St Kilda Tales was first presented by Ranters Theatre at The Malthouse in 2001 as part of the Centenary of Federation Festival.
 It was inspired by the Melbourne suburb of St Kilda, where many original company members lived.
-Brisbane Music Festival and Victorian Theatre Company now explore the play in a 2025 context.
+Brisbane Music Festival and Victorian Theatre Company now present the play in a 2025 context.
 Musicians and cast play together in an urban ritual of multi-faceted choreography, music and character study.
+Playwright Raimondo Cortese has reworked parts of the script for this new production.

-This is Victorian Theatre Company's second collaboration with Brisbane Music Festival, after Enoch Arden - a film/performance hybrid that debuted in 2021 to critical acclaim.
+This will be VTC Artistic Director Connell’s directorial debut, and second collaboration with Brisbane Music Festival, after Enoch Arden - a film/performance hybrid that debuted in 2021 to critical acclaim.

 dates